On the nature of the missing mass of galaxy clusters in MOND: the view from gravitational lensing: Theory and Methods

 In a first step, we will reconstruct the enclosed mass and density profiles, $M(r)$ and $\rho(r)$, needed to produce MONDian effects in accordance with lensing observations in galaxy clusters.
 In practice, assuming spherical symmetry, we rely in the following on the (parametric) estimate of $M_{\rm{lensGR}}(r)$ from lensing observations, and compute the enclosed mass profile needed to reproduce the same lensing signal in MOND, $M(r)$, which can be compared to the observed enclosed baryonic mass profile of the cluster.
 If MOND would not need any residual missing mass in clusters, the two quantities would be identical.

 From the MONDian lensing mass $M(r)$, we then subtract the observed gas mass $M_\text{gas}(r)$, the stellar mass of the Brightest Cluster Galaxy (BCG) and companion galaxies, $M_{BCG}^*(r)$, which provide the dominant baryonic component at $r<0.05 \,\text{Mpc}$, and the mass of the other galaxies of the cluster $M_*(r)$.
-We do not consider the mass of the Intra-cluster Light (ICL), i.e. stars in the cluster region which are not associated to galaxies, since the contribution to the total stellar mass is small, and is already partially accounted by the stellar mass of the BCG (see e.g. \cite{Contini2020,Furnell2021}).
+We do not consider the mass of the Intra-cluster Light (ICL), i.e. stars in the cluster region which are not associated to galaxies, since the contribution to the total stellar mass is small, and is already partially accounted for, through the stellar mass of the BCG (see e.g. \cite{Contini2020,Furnell2021}).
 Then, at each radial bin $r$ we can define the missing mass up to radius $r$, and the associated density, as

-where $M(r)$ is the total mass predicted by MOND, $M_\text{gas}(r)$ is the contribution of the X-ray emitting hot gas of the ICM, $M_*(r)$ is the stellar mass in galaxies (except for the BCG), and $M_{BCG}^*(r)$ is the stellar mass of the BCG \footnote{The profiles for the gas in our sample were provided by Vincenzo Salzano after request, and they are computed following the prescription described in \cite{Laudato21}.
+where $M(r)$ is the total mass predicted by MOND, $M_\text{gas}(r)$ is the contribution of the X-ray emitting hot gas of the ICM, $M_*(r)$ is the stellar mass in galaxies (except for the BCG), and $M_{BCG}^*(r)$ is the stellar mass of the BCG \footnote{The profiles for the gas in our sample were provided by Vincenzo Salzano after request, and are computed following the prescription described in \cite{Laudato21}.
+They were double-checked in the Chandra Data Archive, and are provided in the file ClusterInfo.py at \url{https://zenodo.org/records/15299349}.
 We model the minor baryonic component $M_*(r)$ in our sample as $M_*(r)=M_\text{gas}(r)\times f_\text{gal}(r/r_{200})\,$, where $f_\text{gal}(x)$ is assumed to be the same for all clusters and normalized on our chosen reference cluster MACS~1206.
 We have further checked that ignoring the mass profiles of the galaxies beyond the BCG entirely does, in fact, not alter significantly any of the final outcomes of our analysis.}.

 It is important to notice here that the density profile above may become negative beyond a given radius, depending on the slope of the mass profile computed from equation~\eqref{main}.
 We will call that point the {\it turnaround radius} ($r_0$), and we will always truncate the profile beyond that point in order to preserve the physical character of the density if it is to be made of matter (see, however, \citep{Durakovic}).
 This feature is related, by construction, to the parametric form of the Newtonian/GR mass profile adopted to adjust the lensing observations, and we do not attempt here to determine whether it is an inescapable consequence of cluster lensing.
 Studying whether the lensing signal in the outskirts of clusters might be reconciled with the isolated MOND expectation, or whether the influence of the external gravitational field \cite{Kelleher} could influence those outskirts, or whether it would indicate a sharper drop as in \cite{Durakovic}, would need a fully non-parametric approach which should be the topic of further works.
 We can formally define the turnaround radius $r_0$ as the radius at which